murthyrudra/NeuralNER/NeuralNERMono/README.md

 ```

 ## Data
 Due to licensing issue we are unable to share the data for English and Indian languages (except Marathi).
-For Marathi, please fill the form here http://www.cfilt.iitb.ac.in/ner/download_data.html
+For Marathi, please fill the form here http://www.cfilt.iitb.ac.in/ner2/download_data.html

+### PPS: You need to submit the scanned undertaking form after filling the online form.
+The scanned form is crucial for getting access to the data.

 However, Spanish and Dutch data are freely available here https://www.clips.uantwerpen.be/conll2002/ner/.
 German NEr data is taken from https://nlpado.de/~sebastian/software/ner_german.shtml.
 Also, we make a copy of Spanish, Dutch and German languages data available in the Data folder.